Zuchos/Zuchos.github.io/source/_posts/2015-05-23-how-to-write-subscriber-for-akka-streams.markdown

 {% endcodeblock %}

 <!--more-->
 Now we want to add new route that will accept data from sender.
-For this purpose we are going to add new route to the defined routes.
+For this purpose we are going to add it to the routing definition.

 {% codeblock lang:scala routes https://github.com/Zuchos/akka-http-with-steams/blob/master/src/main/scala/pl/zuchos/example/NaiveGsServer.scala %}
   val routes = {